 Application Process and Selection of Fellows

-Doernbecher Children’s Hospital and Oregon Health & Science University participate in the National Residency Matching Program (NRMP).
+Doernbecher Children's Hospital and Oregon Health &Science University participate in the National Residency Matching Program (NRMP).
 We accept two fellows each year for training in pediatric hematology-oncology.
 Prospective fellows are encouraged to apply early in their second year of pediatric residency.
 The fellowship director selects the applicants who will be offered interviews.
 Our program pays the costs of overnight lodging for the night prior to the interview.
 Our program is not able to pay for the costs of transportation to or from Portland.

 The following criteria must be met for acceptance into the training program: